sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 - **Language Models**: SAEs have been successfully applied to large language models like GPT-4 and LLaMA-3.1, enabling the discovery of distinct patterns in how these models encode syntax, semantics, and other linguistic features <d-cite key="templeton2024scaling,gao2024scaling,he2024llama"></d-cite>.
 - **Vision Transformers (ViTs)**: Researchers have begun using SAEs to analyze ViTs <d-cite key="joseph2023vit,DBLP:conf/eccv/RaoMBS24"></d-cite>.
 Early results suggest that SAEs can extract interpretable image features, such as object boundaries and textures, using less data compared to their application in language models.

-However, Sparse Autoencoders have not yet been applied to vision-language models.
+However, Sparse Autoencoders have not yet been applied to vision language models.

 ### Method Variants and Limitations